sman591/dokku-github-deployments/README.md

 # dokku-github-deployments

-Send the status of deployments back to GitHub via the [GitHub Deployments API](https://developer.github.com/v3/repos/deployments/).
+Follows deployment progress of [Dokku](https://github.com/dokku/dokku) apps and sends statuses to GitHub via the [GitHub Deployments API](https://developer.github.com/v3/repos/deployments/).

 * When an app deployment starts, the `in_progress` status will be sent
 * When an app deployment finishes, the `success` status will be sent